lightyear10086/unit/README.md

 The unit Programming Language was developed in close junction to the unit Programming Environment, which is a Web application built for easy composition of new units.
 The environment is designed to feel visual and kinesthetic, giving the perception of Direct Manipulation of Live Virtual Objects.
 The unit Programming experience is minimalistic and ergonomic; Programming can be partially performed by Gesture and by Voice.

 unit is similar in concept to the Unix shell; for a seasoned programmer, unit should feel like the 2D evolution of the Command Line Interface (CLI) where units' (commands) inputs and outputs (stdin/stdout/stderr) can be piped together into a graph (script).
-In fact, unit can thought as the re-exploration of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in the context of modern Software Engineering.
+In fact, unit can be thought of as a re-exploration of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in the context of modern Software Engineering.

 The unit system is set to grow into a modern and approachable Web Operating System, which is sandboxed by default, enabling a new era of Software Sharing and Collaboration.